-Postbaccalaureate programs that lead to initial teaching certification are designed for people who hold bachelor's degrees in areas other than education.
-Postbaccalaureate programs are available in one of the following areas: elementary education, principalship, secondary education, special education, superintendent, and supervisor.
-Programs to earn endorsements, which are added to teaching certificates, include bilingual education, educating the gifted, library science, middle school education, reading, and teaching English as a second language.
+Postbaccalaureate programs that lead to Initial Teacher Certification (ITC) are designed for people who hold bachelor's degrees in areas other than education.
+ITC programs are available in one of the following areas: early childhood education, elementary education, principalship, secondary education, special education, superintendent, and supervisor.
+Programs to earn endorsements, which are added to teaching certificates, include educating the gifted, library science, middle school education, multilingual/multicultural, and reading.
 Programs that prepare students for certification by the State as a school counselor are offered by the Counselor Education Program.

 In addition to the special programs mentioned earlier, other administrative units and centers provide services to students and the community.
 These include the College of Education Preschool, which provides young children a variety of learning experiences designed to encourage the development of thinking skills, intellectual curiosity, creative expression, and the foundation upon which academic skills will later be built.
 The preschool provides on-site observation opportunities for students preparing to become early childhood teachers.
+For more information, call 480/ 965-2510.

 The Counselor Training Center provides counseling for ASU students, faculty, staff, and the community at large, regarding personal relationships, and career development issues.
 Counseling is conducted by graduate students in counseling and counseling psychology under the supervision of licensed psychologists.
+For more information regarding the Counselor Training Center, call 480/ 965-5067.